woossi0/suite/docs/usermanual/source/install/ubuntu/packages.rst

    .. code-block:: bash

-      echo "deb [arch=amd64] https://<username>:<password>@downloads-repo.boundlessgeo.com/suite-repo/4.9.1/ubuntu trusty main" > /etc/apt/sources.list.d/boundless.list
+      echo "deb [arch=amd64] https://<username>:<password>@downloads-repo.boundlessgeo.com/server-repo/4.9.1/ubuntu trusty main" > /etc/apt/sources.list.d/boundless.list

    Make sure to replace each instance of ``<username>`` and ``<password>`` with the user name and password supplied to you.

    .. note:: Your username is your email address.
 When entering your username into the ``boundless.list`` file, replace the ``@`` in your username with ``%40``.

-   .. note:: Please `contact us <http://boundlessgeo.com/about/contact-us/>`__ if you have purchased Boundless Suite and do not have a user name and password.
+   .. note:: Please `contact us <http://boundlessgeo.com/about/contact-us/>`__ if you have purchased Boundless Server and do not have a user name and password.

 #.
 Update the repository list: